The Windows 7 End of Life is now here. On January 14, 2020 Microsoft stopped updating or providing support for Windows 7.

 We've put together a list of everything you need to know about Windows 7 End of Life, and in this guide we'll show you how you can prepare for Windows 7 End of Life, and upgrade your PC with the minimum of fuss.

 This decision by Microsoft isn’t surprising.
 The decade-old operating system, which launched in July 22, 2009, may have been incredibly popular – and it still is with recent reports from Netmarketshare suggesting that Windows 7 is still being used on 39% of all PCs.
 However, in the shadow of Windows 10’s success, it only makes sense for Microsoft dedicate all their time and effort in improving the new OS.

-If you’re one of those people, in this guide we’ll explain how you can prepare for Windows 7 End of Life.
-We’ll look at why the end of support for Windows 7 is so important, as well as the options you have, and at how you can go about moving to Windows 10, Microsoft’s most recent operating system, as well as alternative software.
+If you’re one of those people, this guide will explain how you can prepare for Windows 7 End of Life.
+We’ll look at why the end of support for Windows 7 is so important, as well as the options you have, and how you can go about moving to Windows 10, Microsoft’s most recent operating system, as well as alternative software.

 Windows 7 End of Life: when does Windows 7 support end?

 Windows 7 End of Life begins on January 14, 2020.
 Up until that date, Windows 7 is in an ‘extended support’ phase.

 As with all operating systems, after a while it doesn’t make sense, both from a financial point of view and in terms of time and effort, to keep old software patched and updated, especially when there are newer versions of the software out there.